The world's smartest people analytics tool

 What is the Culture Index test?

 First, let's clear up some confusion.
 'Culture index' is also a term organizations use to refer to an assessment taken by current employees to measure the company culture.
-This is not what we will be talking about in this article.
+This is not what we will be talking about here.

-Culture Index is a Kansas-based executive advisory firm that administers assessments to improve employee performance and optimize hiring.
-This assessment is what many refer to as a Culture Index test or Culture Index Survey.
-The one used for job candidates in the interview process is a two-page online survey.
+Culture Index is a Kansas-based executive advisory firm that administers assessments to improve employee performance and optimize hiring2.
+This assessment is what many refer to as a Culture Index (CI) test or Culture Index Survey.
+The one used for job candidates in the interview process takes the form of a two-page online survey.

 The first page shows a list of adjectives.
 Candidates are asked to select the words that best describe them.
 On the second page, they are presented with another list of adjectives and asked to select ones that best describe what it takes to be successful in their current position.
 On average, it takes 8-10 minutes to complete the Culture Index Survey.